 Teach Mindfulness to Children in all Areas of Life

 Children who are mindful in their everyday lives, who understand the impact of their actions, will more easily grasp the importance of sustainability.
-“Working on a farm teaches about personal responsibility, reciprocity, and the role that nature plays in sustaining our bodies,” Nathan an Lami say.
+“Working on a farm teaches about personal responsibility, reciprocity, and the role that nature plays in sustaining our bodies,” Nathan and Lami say.
 “Children learn that their actions constitute personal responsibility by observing what happens when they do (or don’t) water a tree, handle a plant with care, or feed an animal.
 They come to understand the role that the environment plays in human life by observing the process of seed to feed, watching keiki plants grow large and travel to their lunch plates; and they come to understand just how fragile plant life truly is.
 These lessons, in combination with the mindfulness we instill through yoga, exercise, and martial arts, encourage children to think critically about the implications of their behaviors before they act.”

 It is scary out there.
 It is scary for adults, but especially for children, who know they have a livewire on their hand and all eyes on them to help fix the future.
-If you don’t have kids of your own (or maybe especially if you do) and you feel helpless, you may consider making a donation of time or money to youth-focused climate change groups like Zero Hour or iMatter Youth Movement.
+If you do not have kids of your own (or maybe especially if you do) and you feel helpless, you may consider making a donation of time or money to youth-focused climate change groups like Zero Hour or iMatter Youth Movement.
 By educating children about the importance of sustainability, not only are we offering hope for a brighter future for the planet, but we are building stronger, more mindful citizens.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.